TweakyTurnip875/SnakeGame/README.md

 <h1>SnakeGame</h1>
-<h2>Synopsis</h2>
+<h2>Synopsis and How To Play</h2>
 A snake game written in Java.
 The user plays as a snake that eats apples.
 The snake grows with the amount of apples it eats.
 The snake cannot crash into itself or a wall, otherwise as game over will occur.
+Use the arrow keys to control the snakes movements.
 <h2>Install Guide</h2>
 You will need the Java programming language (https://www.java.com/en/) installed and the JavaFX (https://openjfx.io/) library added to your build path.